cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/sample_app_ug/vm_power_management.rst

    "resource_id": 10
    }}

-To query the available frequencies of an lcore, use the query_cpu_freq command.
+To query the available frequences of an lcore, use the query_cpu_freq command.
 Where {core_num} is the lcore to query.
 Before using this command, please enable responses via the set_query command on the host.